hamzabinadeel-ba/Marketing-Analytics-Toolkit/README.md

 ## **Cluster Analysis**

-# What it is:
-A segmentation technique that groups customers based on similarity in behaviors or preferences.

-How it works:
-Uses distance metrics (e.g., Euclidean, Manhattan) and algorithms such as k-means and hierarchical clustering to create internally cohesive and externally distinct groups.

-Managerial use:

-Customer segmentation and targeting

-Personalised messaging and promotions

-Resource allocation across high-value and low-value segments

-2. Choice Models

-What they are:
-Predictive models that estimate the probability of a customer choosing one option over another.

-How they work:
-Typically implemented using multinomial logit models, linking choice outcomes to product attributes such as price, brand, or delivery speed.

-Managerial use:

-Pricing and promotion optimisation

-Product positioning decisions

-Assessing impact of removing or adding product options

-3. Conjoint Analysis

-What it is:
-A preference-based technique used to measure how customers value different product attributes.

-How it works:
-Customers evaluate or choose between product profiles, allowing estimation of trade-offs and willingness to pay.

-Managerial use:

-Product and feature design

-Competitive positioning

-Bundle creation and pricing strategy

-4. Market Response Models

-What they are:
-Models that quantify how marketing inputs affect business outputs such as sales or market share.

-How they work:
-Often implemented using linear or log-linear regression on time-series or panel data.

-Managerial use:

-Marketing budget allocation

-ROI optimisation

-Sales forecasting and campaign planning

-Key Skills Demonstrated

-Analytical thinking and model selection

-Translating theory into managerial insight

-Understanding assumptions, bias, and limitations

-Structuring analytics knowledge for decision-makers

-Who This Is For

-Marketing Analysts

-Business & Strategy Analysts

-Consultants

-Graduate and early-career professionals in analytics

-Key Takeaway
+- **What it is:** A segmentation technique that groups customers based on similarity in behaviors or preferences.

+* **How it works:** Uses distance metrics (e.g., Euclidean, Manhattan) and algorithms such as k-means and hierarchical clustering to create internally cohesive and externally distinct groups.

++ **Managerial use:** Customer segmentation and targeting, Personalised messaging and promotions, Resource allocation across high-value and low-value segments

+## **Choice Models**

+- **What they are:** Predictive models that estimate the probability of a customer choosing one option over another.

+* **How they work:** Typically implemented using multinomial logit models, linking choice outcomes to product attributes such as price, brand, or delivery speed.

++ **Managerial use:** Pricing and promotion optimisation, Product positioning decisions, Assessing impact of removing or adding product options

+## **Conjoint Analysis**

+- **What it is:** A preference-based technique used to measure how customers value different product attributes.

+* **How it works:** Customers evaluate or choose between product profiles, allowing estimation of trade-offs and willingness to pay.

++ **Managerial use:** Product and feature design, Competitive positioning, Bundle creation and pricing strategy

+## **Market Response Models**

+- **What they are:** Models that quantify how marketing inputs affect business outputs such as sales or market share.

+* **How they work:** Often implemented using linear or log-linear regression on time-series or panel data.

++ **Managerial use:** Marketing budget allocation, ROI optimisation, Sales forecasting and campaign planning

+# Who This Is For

+- Marketing Analysts

+* Business & Strategy Analysts

++ Consultants

+- Graduate and early-career professionals in analytics

+# Key Takeaway

 Analytics tools create value only when they inform decisions.
 This toolkit focuses on bridging the gap between statistical models and real-world marketing strategy.